ASTRO logo

 Federalist Papers

-To help people understand the new Constitution, Madison, along with Alexander Hamilton and John Jay, wrote a series of essays called the Federalist Papers. ๐Ÿ“
+To convince people to support the new Constitution, Madison worked with two other important leaders, Alexander Hamilton and John Jay.
+Together, they wrote a series of essays called the Federalist Papers.
+These papers explained why the Constitution was a good idea and how it would help the country. πŸ“

 Read Less